LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Introduction

 \section{Introduction}

 A major challenge in deep learning is designing good neural network architectures.
-Neural Architecture Search (NAS) is the generic term for various approaches to automating this design process.
+Neural Architecture Search (NAS) is the generic term for various approaches to automating this design process~\cite{white2023neural}.
 The idea is to formulate an objective, such as maximum accuracy on a classification problem with a given budget of parameters and training cycles, and cast the problem as a search for the architecture that maximizes the objective.
+Every test consists of training the candidate network architecture using some form of gradient descent on the chosen benchmark dataset to measure its performance.
 This typically means that many thousands of architectures are tested and discarded in the process.
-Every test consists of training the candidate network architecture using some form of gradient descent on the chosen benchmark dataset to measure its performance.

-The most common algorithmic approaches to NAS are reinforcement learning and evolutionary computation.
-Reinforcement learning approaches to NAS train a controller (typically another neural network) that outputs network architectures; these network architectures are tested and their performance is used as a reward signal.
-Evolutionary computation approaches to NAS, on the other hand, directly search the space of neural architectures.
+Two common algorithmic approaches to NAS are reinforcement learning and evolutionary computation.
+Reinforcement learning approaches to NAS~\citep{jaafra2019reinforcement} train a controller (typically another neural network) that outputs network architectures; these network architectures are tested and their performance is used as a reward signal.
+Evolutionary computation approaches to NAS~\citep{liu2021survey}, on the other hand, directly search the space of neural architectures.
 A population of architectures are kept, and their performance is used as a fitness score.
-Evolutionary NAS approaches are similar to neuroevolution, which has existed since the 1970s, and one might even see NAS as a form of neuroevolution.
+Evolutionary NAS approaches are similar to neuroevolution, which has existed since the 1980s~\citep{tenorio1988self, miller1989designing}, and one might even see NAS as a form of neuroevolution.
 The main difference is that in NAS, the search process does not concern the parameters of the neural network, only its architecture.

 One could argue that search by evolutionary computation or reinforcement learning is quite mindless and wasteful, given how many architectures need to be tested and how uninformed the changes that lead to each new architecture are.
 Is there some way we can inform the search by exploiting stored knowledge about how to design neural networks?
 This paper explores the idea that we can do exactly this using code-generating large language models (LLMs).
-More precisely, we propose using LLMs to generate new architectural variations.
+More precisely, we propose combining an LLM with an evolutionary algorithm to generate new architectures that have high network architectural diversity and state-of-the-art performance.